nowakowsky/PokerStars/readme.md

     Possible moves: raise fold call

 **This project has been made to learn some python basics, it's far from being perfect.
 Sorry!**

+Update.
+If anything in PokerStars GUI has changed it won't work anymore.